jnozzi/cocoadev.com/markdown/NextGenerationTools.md

 The design of our design tools and processes, then, being ideally software-based, ought to follow along with our current best methods for designing other software.
 It should be iterative, it should be fluid, and it should be descriptive as well as prescriptive.
 Ultimately, it should be integrated with the primary process of constructing useful software.
 What is necessary is to see that there is a secondary construction process � that of making useful software development tools.
 Like all software development, it is an ongoing process.
 (This puts software development tools in the Escherian state of being rather self-constructing, when the tools are used in their own development.
 In this way, they are vividly an extension of human beings themselves.)

-Consider Apple's General/XCode IDE.
+Consider Apple's XCode IDE.
 An IDE, for starters, is meant to integrate the tasks necessary in software construction: writing source code, specifying dependencies, and managing compiling and linking.
 It is a Swiss Army Knife of construction-centric software development.
-General/XCode extends its mandate as much as possible, allowing quick turnaround of code changes into development builds, speeding coding with code completion, integrated documentation and API browsing, support for source code versioning, and other treats.
+XCode extends its mandate as much as possible, allowing quick turnaround of code changes into development builds, speeding coding with code completion, integrated documentation and API browsing, support for source code versioning, and other treats.
 How can we extend this tool naturally to make design decisions more explicit (for inspection) and high level (for specification)?

 We can learn a lot by considering possibilities for inspecting the design.
 Imagine features that could answer the following questions (couched in Cocoa terminology):